No pricing info available

 After a fall with a bicycle on a fast, friendly, adequate help.Top team, tnx Marcus Henderickx

-Antwerp Hospital Network ZNA, located in Lindendreef, Antwerp, Belgium offers patients Chemotherapy procedures among its total of 217 available procedures, across 23 different specialties.
-Currently, there's no pricing information for Chemotherapy procedures at Antwerp Hospital Network ZNA, as all prices are available on request only.
-There is currently a lack of information available on the specialists practicing at the Hospital, and they are not accredited by any recognized accreditations institutes
+Antwerp Hospital Network ZNA, can be found in Lindendreef, Antwerp, Belgium and offers its patients Chemotherapy procedures as well as 217 other procedures, across 23 different procedure categories.
+At present, there is no pricing information for Chemotherapy procedures at Antwerp Hospital Network ZNA.
+The pricing information is quite specialised, so it's only available on request.
+Currently, there's no information available about the doctors at the Hospital, and Antwerp Hospital Network ZNA is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?